mwszekely/preact-prop-helpers/README.md

 When called, returns `forceUpdate`, a function that can cause the current component to re-render itself.
 Like with any other render, how deeply things are affected is decided by the usual diffing rules, meaning that this cannot be used to update the entire tree, just the current component and however many relevant children.

+Prefer alternatives if you can find them, but as an escape hatch this is occasionally useful.

 ## `useMediaQuery`